Minna no Uta

-Minna no Uta (みんなのうた), literally Everyone's Songs (English title: Songs for Everyone), is a five-minute NHK TV and radio program which is broadcast several times daily in Japan.
+Minna no Uta (みんなのうた), (English title: Songs for Everyone), is a five-minute NHK TV and radio program which is broadcast several times daily in Japan.
 The program started on April 3, 1961.
 It is one of NHK's long-running programs.

 The program is generally used as filler between programs.
 While many of the episodes are aimed at children, a large percentage are not, so the program enjoys a wide audience.

 The program is used to introduce new songs from popular and new singers, as well as to highlight the talents of various animators and directors.
 A list of upcoming and currently airing episodes is listed monthly in magazines such as Animage and Newtype.